1. Swedish Tax Agency identity cards

 As a business owner you must always produce and offer the customer a cash receipt (sales slip), regardless of whether the customer pays in cash or by debit or credit card.
 A cash receipt may be in paper format or in electronic form.

-Here you can find out how to apply for or renew an ID card.
+9. How to apply for or renew an ID card